 “I got really curious as to what was driving all of this,” she said, adding that curiosity eventually played into the theme of her dissertation.
 “Initially I was kind of intimidated by the lack of academic research on this topic and the daunting task of collecting data.
 Ultimately I decided to go for it because that’s what I was excited about when I woke up in the morning.”
 The dissertation led to more extended fieldwork and survey efforts in China and in Zambia.

 However, Shi doesn’t have tunnel vision only to research Chinese direct investments.
 She is also keenly interested in China’s domestic politics and international trade/investment issues broadly.
 One of her current papers, for instance, evaluates China’s online survey population.
 She also is working on the security implications of China’s economic rise.

 Shi will be travelling to Philadelphia in September to present at the American Political Science Association’s annual meeting alongside several other GPS faculty members.
-As part of a mini-conference, “Chinese Politics: Contestation from Within and Below,” Shi will partake in panels with GPS’s 21st Century China Center Affiliate Scholars Molly Roberts and Yiqing Xu, as well as Associate Professor Victor Shih.
+As part of a mini-conference, “Chinese Politics: Contestation from Within and Below,” Shi will partake in panels with GPS’s 21st Century China Center Affiliate Scholars Margaret Roberts and Yiqing Xu, as well as Associate Professor Victor Shih.
 In a separate event, she also will present on "The Visible Hand: State Preferences and China’s Outbound FDI."